XDTX75694/Active-Directory-Home-Lab-/03-Splunk-Server-&-Sysmon-Deployment.md

 <img width="816" height="417" alt="image" src="https://github.com/user-attachments/assets/ad5b2e38-5317-4907-801e-c5d089291ef3" />

 Next, Sysmon will be installed.
-Sysmon is a free Microsoft tool that upgrades Windows' basic logging to record detailed activity like programs launched, network connections, and file changes.
+Sysmon is a free Microsoft tool that enhances Windows' basic logging to record detailed activity, such as program launches, network connections, and file changes.
 The Universal Forwarder then ships logs to the Splunk server.

 ---

 <img width="1027" height="761" alt="Symon olaf to with splunk" src="https://github.com/user-attachments/assets/0079951d-cad6-4505-a40a-6b53536ea53c" />

-Downloading sysmon and olaf for splunk
+Sysmon needs a configuration file telling it which events to record, so rather than writing one from scratch, there is an industry-trusted Sysmon-Modular configuration by Olaf Hartong.
+This open-source community-maintained project acts as a preconfiguration for Sysmon.
+This captures the telemetry needed to detect real-time activities to watch for and log to ensure the right visibility to hunt for threats.

 ---